AriaFallah/WebpackTutorial/part1/README.md

 that I left anything out, make sure to leave an issue or make a pull request.

 Webpack first and foremost is a module bundler.
-It's an extremely modular and useful tool, which, in fact, you can use without ES6, and without React.
+It's an extremely modular and useful tool, which, in fact, is not chained to ES6 and React.

 Now given that